EricZinda/Perplexity/docs/pxHowTo/pxHowTo50EventPredications.md

 For example, to represent something that is "very large", the word "very" needs to be able to attach its "veryness" to "large".
 For "very very large", a chain is needed where the first "very" modifies the second, which modifies "large".
 This is all done with events, and it happens like this because human languages allow all kinds of recursive constructions.
 DELPH-IN needed a way to model the behavior.

 Here are the predications generated for: "very large" and "very very large".
-The comma (",") is being used to indicate a conjunction (i.e. "and"):
+A comma (",") is being used to indicate a conjunction (i.e. "and"):

 ~~~
 # Very large